VladislavZubov99/social_network_api/README.md

 # REST API blog

 Before starting project you have to set the variables for your environment <br/>
-Example for variables you can see in .env.example
+You can see examples for variables in .env.example

 ## Install